 Recommending open access content to your students is a great way to ensure that everyone can access the resources they need, and using open access content in your research can broaden the scope of the literature.
-Our guidance below highlights some of the best way to locate open access resources, and explains some of the benefits of using open access content on your reading lists.
+Our guidance below highlights some of the best ways to locate open access resources, and explains some of the benefits of using open access content on your reading lists.

 Databases are a great place to start when searching for open access content.
 The list below highlights some of the most useful databases when looking for open access resources.